As professional advisers, there is important information you need to know before we can provide you with the information on the advice we offer.

 Some of our advisers are shareholders in Cambridge Partners and may receive dividends as and when declared.
 Your adviser will confirm if this is applicable in their situation.

-Some of our advisers have conflicts of interest due to a shareholding in Consilium NZ Limited, a provider of platform services and Synergy Investments to clients of Cambridge Partners.
+Some of our advisers have conflicts of interest due to a shareholding in Consilium NZ Limited, the provider of platform and administration services to Cambridge Partners Limited.
+Consilium NZ Limited owns Synergy Investments NZ Limited, which provides a range of diversified strategies utilised by some Cambridge Partners’ clients.
+Your adviser will disclose this if this is applicable in their situation.

 After having undertaken extensive three-yearly due diligence on the custodial platform, the conflict is managed by ensuring clients face no increase in platform services fees.
 Negotiations with Consilium NZ are conducted on an arm’s length basis by excluding conflicted directors and shareholders from the negotiation process and recusing them from all votes giving rise to the conflict of interest.